jumpalottahigh/blog.georgi-yanev.com/src/pages/learning/2019-03-15-jamstack-with-gatsby-and-netlify/index.md

 The next sections on different Netlify features might come across a bit as fanboy-ish, and that's because they largely are.
 I'm not even sorry, because everything I have outlined below has been my personal experience and for the better part everything has been outstanding.

-[TODO: consider adding emoji to all subsecitons]
+[TODO: consider adding emoji to all subsections]

 #### Dev Experience

-If you are active on Twitter and following any Frontend or Fullstack people chances are you might have heard people praise Netlify for what it is, and rightfully so.
+If you are active on Twitter and following any Frontend or Full stack people chances are you might have heard people praise Netlify for what it is, and rightfully so.
 In fact, I do so myself frequently.
 It's because they are awesome, the product is great, and the developer experience score is over 9000.

 #### Free tier